Kangiryuarmiut

-The Kangiryuarmiut speak the Kangiryuarmiutun, often considered a subdialect of Inuvialuktun, although it is more closely related to Inuinnaqtun.
+The Kangiryuarmiut speak Kangiryuarmiutun, often considered a sub dialect of Inuvialuktun, although it is more closely related to Inuinnaqtun.
 Inuvialuktun names for groups often refer to geographic features within a group's traditional territory.
 Kangiryuarmiut translates to "the people of the large bay", referring to Prince Albert Sound.

-Kangiryuarmiut subsisted on bear.
+The Kangiryuarmiut subsisted on polar bear.
 They were the only Copper Inuit who built iglooit on land.